philthinker/ICECUBE-VREPToolbox/README.md

 ## Demo

- 1. Open the "PickAndPlace_v2.ttt" scene.
+There are two demos as well as two V-REP scenes available:

- 2. Run "Demos\HelloICECUBE.m".
+ 1. Open the "UR5PickAndPlace.ttt" scene and run "Demo\HelloICECUBE_PickAndPlace.m".

- Refer to 'Demos\' for more demos.
+ 2. Open the "UR5PegInHole.ttt" scene and run "Demo\HelloICECUBE_PegInHole.m".

  *No sprite, no summer!*